Current Bemani series (series with new installments still coming out):

 - Keyboardmania, on the other hand, is a mix of the two.
 You need 70%~ to pass, AND your game ends if your life meter depletes.

-- jubeat eschews the life meter in favor of a score-based pass/fail system.
+- jubeat and MUSECA eschews the life meter in favor of a score-based pass/fail system.

 - The first REFLEC BEAT game does not have a life meter; instead, you get a Game Over if you lose to your opponent, unless you get an A or higher.
 Later versions have a "Clear Rating" system; as long as you have 70% or higher when you finish the song, you'll be allowed to go to your next stage (if any) regardless of whether you won or lost.